latextemplates/scientific-thesis-template/README.md

   - By using `\largepage` and `\shortpage`, single lines at the bottom or at the top of the page can be manually fixed.
   - Search the PDF for "TODO" or similar things.
 Remove `\usepackage{todonotes}` in `config.tex`.
   - Ensure that you run `pdflatex` at least three times and that there are no "undefined references".
-  - The margins are intended for a duplex printing. **Do not change them** (or do exactly know what you are doing).
+  - The margins are intended for good screen reading. **Do not change them** (or do exactly know what you are doing).

 ### Q: I want to use make instead of latexmk